Aidar5/nattoeng/docs/source/book/21_jinja2/3b_syntax_for.rst

       vlan {{ vlan }}
     {% endfor %}

-Template example using a loop (templates/for.txt):
+Template example templates/for.txt using a loop:

 ::